Market Trends That Will Shape the Rest of 2023

 So it should be no shock that fewer employers are delaying their hiring plans.
 A survey by AMBRION revealed that almost 60% of employers have active hiring plans for Q3.

-3. Declining number of accounting graduates
+3. Declining Number of Accounting Graduates

 The search for staff or senior accountants has become increasingly difficult in recent years.
 One reason for this is that fewer students are pursuing accounting degrees.